 - "Oh no, another panic attack is coming."

 Sometimes the fear is health related, sometimes the fear is panic attack related, sometimes it's a little of both.
-One of the characteristics of those with anxiety attack disorder is that the fear of the anxiety attacks are often just as overwhelming as the fear for their health.
+One of the characteristics of those with panic disorder is that the fear of the anxiety attacks are often just as overwhelming as the fear for their health.

 However, the main thing to realize is that these are physical sensations.
 The person with anxiety attacks isn't imagining these thoughts out of the blue.
 Rather, they're noticing physical changes in their body in a way that those without anxiety rarely notice.
-These physical sensations can be weak and get bigger, or they can be strong, such as the case of heart palpitations.
+These physical sensations can begin subtle and become more pronounced, or they can be strong from the start, such as the case of heart palpitations.

 - Rapid/sped up heartbeat.